alienfacepalm/node_mem_leak/README.md

 ## Node Mem Leak

-This project is to show a purposeful memory leak in Node and then how to fix it.
+This project is to demonstrate a leak and how to fix it with proper teardown.

 Plotting requires Python3 and matplotlib